-If you decide not to rank any students, or do not fill your position during Round 1, your job can be posted again during Round 2.
+If you decide not to rank any students, or do not fill your position during Round 1, your job can be posted again during Round 2 or 3.

 If you have questions about the job competition, please contact your Co-op Employer Team member.